5 Must-Know Answers to Common Cooking Questions

 How common is salmonella, and how can I prevent it?

 If you’ve ever had a food-borne illness, you know how miserable they can be.
-Salmonella is most commonly in chicken, but can also be in produce, and raw animal foods like seafood, dairy, eggs, and meat.
-The Center for Disease Control estimates salmonella causes 1.4 million cases per year, including 400 deaths.
+Salmonella is most commonly in chicken, but can also be in produce and raw animal foods like seafood, dairy, eggs, and meat.
+The Center for Disease Control estimates salmonella causes 1.4 million illnesses per year, including 400 deaths.
 You can prevent salmonella poisoning by washing your hands often, preparing foods safely, and cooking foods to a safe minimum internal temperature.

 Why do onions make you cry?

-Why are preservatives bad for you?
+Are frozen meals bad for you?

 Sometimes cooking dinner after a long day sounds awful.
 Frozen meals are quick and easy, but you may want to think again before grabbing a frozen lasagna.
 Check the ingredient list to see what is in your food.
 MSG, hydrogenated oils, and fake dyes are common in frozen meals.
 Sodium is also a dangerous threat in frozen meals.
 Excess sodium in the diet over time can contribute to the risk of heart disease, and high blood pressure, amongst other conditions.